-We are a group named Hope for children of the full moon
+We are a group named Children of the full moon

-We are a group named Hope for children of the full moon, an association of parents and other family members of children with autistic spectrum disorder.
+We are a group named Children of the full moon, an association of parents and other family members of children with autistic spectrum disorder.
 Our children have profound problems with understanding the world and communicating with it.
 They are falling into isolation, and so are we.
 We want to change that.

 The less familiar autism

 If you associate autism with the movie character of Rain Man, you probably wouldn’t recognize it in our children.
 Yes, some of them are exceptionally gifted in certain areas, but they also have a huge handicap in understanding the world around them, and the ability to function in it.

 Autism is a disease of the brain, and it is often connected with behaviors that pose a significant challenge to the caregiver family.
 The majority of these children are afflicted by mental retardation and are in need of constant, lifelong care of others.
 Our children tend to be restless, having low tolerance towards stress, and they can get seizures quite easily.
 Sometimes they may harm themselves or others, have compulsive rituals, start banging their heads against the wall, have insomnia, be loud or “uncontrollable”, damaging things around them.
 This is not some kind of ill will, it is a result of a disease they are suffering from.
 Challenging behavior can appear in many forms, but all of them have one thing in common — they demand a huge effort from the people around them.

 Experiences of people from around the world confirm that autism combined with challenging behavior is one of the worst possible types of disability for the care giving family.
 It turns their lives into permanent stress without a chance to rest.
 It can ruin the health of the caregivers.
 Families often break apart, mental breakdowns happen, because of the chronic pressure.
 Even the Czech Republic already has one recorded case of a mother who committed suicide after she reached the limits of her strength.